beardymcjohnface/Koverage/paper/paper.md

 # Statement of need

 With the current state of sequencing technologies, it is trivial to generate terabytes of sequencing data for hundreds or even thousands of samples.
 Databases such as the Sequence Read Archive (SRA) and the European Nucleotide Archive (ENA), containing nearly 100 petabytes combined of sequencing data, are constantly being mined and reanalysed in bioinformatics analyses.
 Computational inefficiencies at such scales waste thousands of dollars in compute costs and contribute to excess CO2 emissions.
 Memory and I/O bottlenecks can lead to under-utilisation of CPUs and exacerbate these inefficiencies.
-In severe cases, I/O heavy processes in large parallel batches can result in significantly impaired performance, especially for HPC clusters with a shared scratch space of spinning disk hard drives.
+In severe cases, I/O heavy processes in large parallel batches can result in significantly impaired performance.
+This is especially true for HPC clusters with a shared scratch space of spinning disk hard drives, or for cloud-based analyses using cost-efficient network file systems or bucket storage.

 While there are existing tools for performing coverage calculations, they are not optimised for deployment at large scales, or when analysing large reference files.
 This typically requires several complete I/O operations of the sequencing data in order to generate the coverage statistics.
 Furthermore, mapping to very large reference sequence files can require large amounts of memory, or alternatively, aligning reads in chunks and merging these chunked alignments at the end, resulting in even more I/O operations.
 Some proposed solutions involve moving I/O operations into memory, for example via `tempfs`.
 However, whether leveraging memory instead of I/O is a feasible option is highly system-dependent and will exacerbate any existing memory bottlenecks.